Riverside Drug Crime Attorney

-While California drug laws have been liberalized in recent years, you should make no mistake that there are still serious penalties for drug offenses in the state that go beyond just possession.
-If you have been charged with a drug offense, you need the immediate help of a Riverside, CA drug offenses lawyer from DeLimon Law.
+While California drug laws have been liberalized in recent years, there are still severe penalties for drug offenses in the state that go beyond just possession.
+If you have been charged with a drug offense, you need the immediate help of a drug crime attorney in Riverside from DeLimon Law.

 The Schedules of Drugs in California Impact Sentences

-In California, there are two primary categories of narcotics that are divided into five schedules based on DEA guidelines.
+In California, two primary categories of narcotics are divided into five schedules based on DEA guidelines.
 The potential punishment for a drug offense depends on the schedule.
 The schedules are arranged in descending order, with Schedule I drugs being the ones with the highest potential for addiction.

 The first two schedules are drugs that are always illegal.
 These include: